marplemr/oren.github.io/posts/presenter/presenter.md

 console.log(html);
 ```
-And here is the output - html with Sir josh inside the p element:
+Run it with `node index.js` and you should see a string of html with Sir josh inside the p element:

 ```html
 <!DOCTYPE html>